-- Analysis of texts
+- Analysis of texts both visual and written

 - Study of language

 - Shakespearian Drama

 - Literary Analysis

 - Oral presentation

 - Research

 - Writing formal and creative

 Level 3 Achievement Standards.
 There will be both Internal Assessments and External Assessments through national examinations.

 Up to 24 credits at NCEA Level 3 Opportunity to sit Scholarship examination